shama/voxel-texture/README.md

 ```

 ## release history
+* 0.2.1 - fix rotation of front and left textures when loading mesh
 * 0.2.0 - ability to set multiple textures on voxel meshes
 * 0.1.1 - fix texture sharpness
 * 0.1.0 - initial release